Norman Baker

 Norman John Baker (born 26 July 1957) is a Liberal Democrat politician in the United Kingdom who was the Member of Parliament (MP) for Lewes in East Sussex from the 1997 general election until his defeat in 2015.

-In May 2010 he was appointed as Parliamentary Under-Secretary of State in the Department for Transport.
+In May 2010 he was appointed as Parliamentary under-secretary of state in the Department for Transport.
 On 7 October 2013, Baker was promoted to Minister of State at the Home Office in the coalition government of 2010–15.
 He resigned from his role at the Home Office on 3 November 2014.

 Early life

 Baker was born in Aberdeen, but his family moved to Hornchurch in east London in 1968.
 He was educated at the Royal Liberty School in Gidea Park, near Romford, and at Royal Holloway College, University of London, graduating in 1978 with a BA degree in German & History.

 Baker joined the Liberal Party in 1981 while living in Islington and in his memoir he described himself as a 'sleeping' party member save for one canvassing session in six years.
 In 1985 he joined the then Ecology Party before seeking his first council seat in Ouse Valley ward of Lewes District Council in 1987.
-Two years later in 1989 was also elected to the local county council of East Sussex.
+Two years later in 1989 Baker was also elected to the local county council of East Sussex.
 He became the Leader of Lewes District Council in 1991, a position he held until his election as an MP in 1997.

 Outside of politics Baker was a regional director for Our Price Records for five years from 1978.
 He worked at Malling Street Service Station, Lewes, from 1983 to 1985.
-He taught English as a foreign language from 1985 to 1997, with a spell as a Liberal Democrat environment researcher in the House of Commons in 1989–90.
+He taught English as a foreign language from 1985 to 1997, with a spell as a Liberal Democrat environment researcher in the House of Commons in 1989 to 1990.